buntec/ff4s/docs/examples/reusable-components.md

 }
 ```

-Note that an instance of `ff4s.Dsl` is passed explicitly to the `customButton` function
+Interesting to note is how an instance of `ff4s.Dsl` is passed as parameter to the components.
-as the `child` argument type depends explicitly on it, contrary to the select component example where
-the instance is passed as an implicit.
+For components whose parameters' types do not depend on the dsl, the latter is passed as an implicit (in this case the `customSelect` component).
+If this is not the case, components must require the dsl to be passed explicitly (in this case the `customButton`).
+This is particularly powerful as we can pass complex HTML elements (`div`, `span`, etc ..) to the button component.

 ## State

 ```scala mdoc:js:shared
 final case class State(counter: Int = 0, fruit: Fruit = Fruit.Banana)
 ```

+For this example, elements of the select component are fruits modelled as follows:

 ```scala mdoc:js:shared
 import cats.Show